top of page

 Safe Alternatives for Wood Surfaces

-• Mild Soap + Warm Water: Daily cleaning.
+• Mild Soap + Warm Water: Ideal for daily cleaning.
 Wipe, then dry immediately.

-• Lemon + Salt Scrub: Natural deodorizer + stain remover.
+• Lemon + Salt Scrub: A natural deodorizer and stain remover.

 • Hydrogen Peroxide (3%): Disinfect after cutting raw meat.

-• Baking Soda Paste: For stubborn stains and odors.
+• Baking Soda Paste: Effective for stubborn stains and odors.

 • Oil Treatments: Regularly rub with mineral oil, walnut oil, or beeswax to keep wood protected.